What precautions are being taken for COVID?

 Karate is a lifetime pursuit, and we have a wide range of students.
-Generally, the minimum age for the Beginner Class is seven, but we take into account the maturity level of each student.
+Generally, the minimum age for the Beginner Class is twelve, but we take into account the maturity level of each student.
 On the other hand, there is no maximum age limit, and SKA’s own sensei, Tsutomu Ohshima is approaching 90!

 Can I arrive late or leave early?

 Although we understand that San Diego traffic can be unpredictable, it is essential that students arrive on-time for class, and stay for the entire class.
 Classes have a structure which is disrupted if some students arrive after bow-in, or leave before bow-out.
-The Beginner Class, in particular, is only an hour, which provides the bare minimum amount of time for stretching and instruction.
+The Beginner Class, in particular, provides the bare minimum amount of time for stretching and instruction.
 As such, every minute counts!